 For people with CMT, the nerves of the arms and legs work less well than usual.
 This happens gradually and leads to wasting of the muscles that are served by those nerves.
 The muscles of the feet, legs and hands are often most affected.
 Over time, they become weaker and harder to control.

-The effects of Charcot-Marie-Tooth disease can vary widely.
+The effects of CMT disease can vary widely.
 Some people may be only slightly affected – for example, high-sided shoes may be enough to deal with weakness of the legs and feet.
 Other people may need walking aids like sticks.
 Some people may need to use a wheelchair.

 The onset of symptoms usually occurs in childhood or during the teenage years.
 The legs are most commonly affected first.